 Also, if you use the jalapeno pepper and you don’t want it crazy spicy, then remove the seeds and the white membrane from the jalapeno pepper and discard.
 This will help it make it less spicy.

-What if you can’t find any fire roasted tomatoes?
+What if you can’t find any fire-roasted tomatoes?
 Then use crushed tomatoes instead, but you will need to add in the chopped jalapeno to give it some heat.

 1. Adding Dairy: Dairy always adds a nice cooling effect if the chili is too spicy.
 Add a dollop of sour cream or yogurt on top.
 Also adding some shredded cheddar cheese on top also helps.

-3. Adding in Ingredients: Add more ingredients will help tone down the spiciness.
+3. Adding in Ingredients: Add more ingredients that will help tone down the spiciness.
 Add in more beans, or finely chop one or two potatoes and toss those in before finish cooking, simmering for 5 minutes, until the potatoes soften.

-This is such a delicious chili, even though it’s vegetarian.
+This is such delicious chili, even though it’s vegetarian.
 Best of all, this recipe feeds about 8 or more servings, and the total cost was less than $12.00 to make.